MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 The January 28 update includes the following new features:

 - [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] now supports [!include[pn-hololens](../includes/pn-hololens.md)] 2 hand tracking to provide instinctual interactions for authors.
-Select and position holograms with direct touch, just like real objects.
-Use hand rays to interact with holograms when they're out of reach.
-On [!include[pn-hololens](../includes/pn-hololens.md)] 1, the app works the same as before since [!include[pn-hololens](../includes/pn-hololens.md)] 1 doesn’t support hand tracking.
+Select and position holograms by using direct touch, just as if they were real objects.
+Use hand rays to interact with holograms when they are out of reach.
+On [!include[pn-hololens](../includes/pn-hololens.md)] 1, the app works just as it worked before, because [!include[pn-hololens](../includes/pn-hololens.md)] 1 doesn't support hand tracking.

 - Authors can add a website link to a step in a guide.
-Use a website link to display a PDF hosted on your server, show a form, or show data from your online IoT devices for the operator to review.
+Use a website link to show a PDF that is hosted on your server, show a form, or show data from your online Internet of Things (IoT) devices for the operator to review.

-- Administrators can assign **Author** and **Operator** roles to users so that editing is only enabled for authors.
+- Admins can assign **Author** and **Operator** roles to users, so that editing is available only for authors.

-- Drag and drop multiple files from your local file folder into the PC app gallery to import the files.
+- Drag multiple files from your local file folder into the PC app gallery to import the files.

-- Select the **Help** (question mark) button in the PC app to:
+- Select the **Help** (question mark) button in the PC app to complete these tasks:

     - Get quick access to video tutorials that show how to author, operate, or analyze guides.

     - Get phone numbers for customer support.

     - Provide feedback and ideas for the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team.

 #### Other updates

-- The media panel automatically resizes to fit the attached media, which optimizes for the [!include[pn-hololens](../includes/pn-hololens.md)] field of view.
+- The media panel is automatically resized to fit the attached media, which is optimized for the [!include[pn-hololens](../includes/pn-hololens.md)] field of view.

 - The **Recent guides** list now shows only your recently opened guides.

-- Hologram stabilization is improved and optimized for HoloLens 2.
+- Hologram stabilization has been improved and optimized for HoloLens 2.

-- Reorganized documentation to make it easier to find information for specific roles (admin, author, operator).
+- Documentation has been reorganized documentation so that it's easier to find information for specific roles (admin, author, and operator).

-### October, 29, 2019
+### October 29, 2019

 The [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] on October 29 brings highly requested features for content creators: